Our Core Program

 All students who attend the Native Pathways Program are eligible to participate in the NPP Graduation Ceremony, a specific graduation event occurring separately from Evergreen’s commencement ceremony.

-- Relationality emphasizes the balance of indigenous relationships (kinship, cultural, community) with academics; by utilizing this students remain full circle.
+- Relationality to emphasize the balance of indigenous relationships (kinship, cultural, community) with academics; by utilizing this, students remain full circle.

 - Indigenous knowledge honors the founding principles of the program and its commitment to involving our community’s keepers of cultural and traditional knowledge as teachers and valuable human resources.